Manipulating non-abelian anyons of Kitaev quantum spin liquids with local magnetic fields

 Topological quantum computation \cite{freedman2003topological,toriccode,dennis2002topological,stern2013topological,das2006topological} offers a potential solution to the decoherence problem.
 In certain topologically ordered quantum systems, for example in the Kitaev toric code \cite{toriccode}, the ground state manifold of the Hilbert space fractures into different independent sectors \cite{PhysRevB.41.9377}.
 In order to go from one sector to another, one must apply a chain of operators whose length scales with the dimensions of the system.
 It follows that a quantum superposition of states in different sectors is, in a macroscopic system, naturally protected from decoherence.
 It is in fact unlikely for environmental noise to produce a sufficiently long (and non-local) string of operators that can irreparably damage the quantum state of the system.
-In this computation scheme, the manipulation of quantum states is achieved by braiding excitations \cite{nayak2008non} which are, in general, anyons ({\it i.e.} they behave as neither bosons nor fermions).
-When one such particle is dragged around another, the state of the system is unitarily rotated in the ground state manifold and a quantum gate is effectively applied on it.
+Furthermore, local errors can be detected and corrected by measuring local operators named stabilizers. \cite{toriccode} In this computation scheme, the manipulation of quantum states is achieved by braiding excitations \cite{nayak2008non} which are, in general, anyons.
+When one such particle is dragged around another, the state of the system is unitarily rotated within the ground state manifold and a quantum gate is effectively applied on it.
 Thus, quantum algorithms can be elegantly designed by braiding anyonic excitations.

 The Kitaev model \cite{Kitaev_2006,hermanns2018physics,jackeli2009mott,takagi2019concept,winter2017models} of a quantum spin liquid, a close relative of the toric code~\cite{Kitaev_2006}, offers a platform for the generation and manipulation of abelian and non-abelian anyons \cite{Kitaev_2006,gohlke2018dynamical}.
-These have the form of flux-like excitations of the effective gauge field that emerges from the fractionalization of spin variables at each lattice site.
+These have the form of flux-like excitations (also called vortices or visons) of the effective gauge field that emerges from the fractionalization of spin variables at each lattice site.
 Such excitations are conserved in the absence of external magnetic fields.
-Here, we study the generation of such fluxes (also called vortices or visons) via the application of a local magnetic field in two distinct phases of the Kitaev model.
-We find that in both of them it is possible to generate and displace vortices with a reasonably high fidelity.
-Thus, our work paves the way to the development of algorithm to perform quantum computation in topologically-ordered systems where visons can be generated and displaced via local scanning techniques.